SomeGuyWhoLovesCoding/SomeGuyWhoLovesCoding/README.md

 - 👋 Hi!
-- 👀 I'm currently working on 3 mods. <!-- a mod called Corrupt's Mayhem -->
+- 👀 I'm currently working on FNF Zenith.
 - 🌱 School Days at Monday to Friday
-- 💞️ Contributers: Many of them lol
+- 💞️ Contributions: Helped at the haxe repository, and helped at JS engine's chart loader (AAAAAAAAAAAAAAHHHHH)
 - 📫 Subscribe to me at [My Youtube Channel](https://www.youtube.com/c/someguywholikesfnf/featured)
 - [MY NEW MUSIC CHANNEL!](https://www.youtube.com/@VE-Official)